 This park has the aforementioned giant water slides, a lazy river (open in the spring and summer months), a swimming pool, a diving pool, a splash pad for those 6 and under, and a splash pool for kids ages 5-12.
 There are lifeguards at each pool.

-My kids love the Sun-n-Fun Lagoon, every year it ranks in their top 3 SW FL activities.
+My kids love the Sun-n-Fun Lagoon, every year it ranks as one of their top 3 Naples, Florida activities.
 We usually spend a whole day at this park.
 You can bring in waters and drinks and there is a snack bar to grab lunch.
 You can rent a locker for the day to stash away your valuables while you are swimming.
 There are plenty of lounge chairs where you can relax poolside.
 This park is such a great value and a true hidden gem of the area!

 Golisano Children’s Museum of Naples (C’MON)